vladimir-vg/batiscaph/doc/features.md

 Process info is requested by probe every 3 seconds.
 Only few particular process_info attrs are fetched.
 All sent process_info events are stored, so in future it would allow to observe how it changed.
+`basic_tracing` is automatically started when process is selected.

 __Future__

 Would be great to have UI (also on map) to show how and when process_info changed.
-Also probably we should automatically start `basic_tracing` when process is selected.

 It might be wise to display current `trace_flags`, just to make it more transparent for user.

 __Changelog__

+26-04-2018 automatic basic_tracing now in Current
 25-04-2018 described current state